Blog-Reference and Blog-Reference on Aug 30

 Monetary profit is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm+Sm=0 or Qm=−Sm, in other words, the business sector’s deficit (surplus) equals the household sector’s surplus (deficit).
 Loss is the counterpart of saving and profit is the counterpart of dissaving.
 This is the most elementary form of the macroeconomic Profit Law.

-In the pure production-consumption economy, labor gets the whole product according to (2), and profit for the business sector as a whole is zero because of C=Yw.
+In the elementary production-consumption economy, labor gets the whole product according to (2), and profit for the business sector as a whole is zero because of C=Yw.
 All changes in the system are reflected by the market clearing price.
-As a matter of principle, the pure production-consumption economy can go on indefinitely at any level of employment L. The living standard of the workers is defined by the productivity.
+As a matter of principle, the elementary production-consumption economy can go on indefinitely at any level of employment L. The living standard of the workers is defined by the productivity.

 Now, the business sector is split into two identical firms and firm 1 is supposed to cut the wage rate W1 by half.
 From this follows that the market clearing price P declines if all other variables are unchanged.
 Firm 2 is affected because total income Yw falls and with it consumption expenditures C and the market clearing price P.